Hunting for insights into raw and bulky data is tedious and mentally exhausting.

 Funnel charts have a wider variety of uses, especially within the business or sales contexts.

 Maximizing sales revenue is one of the common strategic goals businesses pursue.
-And this means you need to track how a starting set of visitors or users drop out or convert in a sales pipeline.
+To achieve this, you need to track how a starting set of visitors or users drop out or convert in a sales pipeline.

-To get a clear picture of how a sales funnel is performing with regard to revenue generation, you need to visualize data.
+To get a clear picture of how a sales funnel is performing in revenue generation, you need to visualize data.
 This will guide you during the optimization stage.

 Here’s an interesting fact.